syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Localization.md

 ### Using event

-You can also localize the DataFormItem LabelText, PlaceHolderText, GroupName in the `AutoGeneratingDataFormItem` event of SfDataForm by using the Resources (.Resx) file.
+You can also localize the DataFormItem `LabelText`, `PlaceHolderText`, `GroupName` in the `AutoGeneratingDataFormItem` event of SfDataForm by using the Resources (.Resx) file.

 Here, string member of .resx file will be accessed through the class (in resxFilename.Designer.cs) which was auto-generated when .resx file created and static string members get localized using [ResourceManager](https://msdn.microsoft.com/en-us/library/d17ax2xk(v=vs.110).aspx) based on culture.